Our process

 • Confirm required information, including your nominated training provider, supervisory arrangements and ensuring the chosen qualification aligns with the intended occupational outcome.

 We’ll take care of this for you.
 The Apprenticeship Office, operated by the Department of Training and Workforce Development, will assess the training contract, consider the qualification’s appropriateness to the occupational outcome, and ensure appropriate supervisory arrangements are in place.
-Once the contract is assessed and deemed appropriate, the contract is approved.
+Once the contract is assessed and deemed appropriate, it is approved.

 If there are any issues, the Apprenticeship Office will contact you for more information.

-The Apprenticeship Office also notifies the nominated Training Provider.
-They will then be in contact to set up a Training Plan for the apprentice or trainee.
-In WA, the Training Provider has a maximum period of 6 weeks to set up the Training Plan and notify the Apprenticeship Office that it is agreed with you.
+In WA, the training provider has a maximum period of six weeks to set up the Training Plan and notify the Apprenticeship Office that it is agreed with you.

-We’ll set up a Claims and Contact Schedule to let you know exactly when to submit your claims.
+We will set up a Claims and Contact Schedule to let you know exactly when to submit your claims.
 We will contact you via email when your claims are due and when they must be submitted by to avoid any amounts expiring.
-Throughout the term of the Training Contract, Apprenticeship Support Australia will be in contact with you and your apprentices and trainees to check in that all is progressing well.
-And we will make Mentoring recommendations and referrals, if needed, along the way.